 On 24 October 2019, the QCA received a request from the Mackay Conservation Group to review and recommend declaration of Adani Australia’s proposed Carmichael Rail Network for regulation by the QCA under part 5 of the QCA Act.

-After review it was determined that at this time there was no scope to declare the proposed Carmichael Rail Network.
+After review it was determined that at the time there was no scope for the QCA to substantively consider the request to declare the proposed Carmichael Rail Network.